-Well, this has been a story that I have been wanting my friend to write for along time.
+Well, this has been a story I have wanted my friend to write for a long time.
 Yet, she wasn’t ready.
 This time, she was ready.
 So many people need to understand the difference between “baby blues” and “postpartum depression.”
 There is a difference.
-So, My Thoughts on This Week’s Story is strength, pain, forgiveness, and mercy.
+So, My Thoughts on This Week’s Story are strength, pain, forgiveness, and mercy.

 When I Met Her

 She came in like a whirlwind.
-I met her, her bitty bitty babies, and her 5000 dogs.
-Then, I scared her husband.
-What a great first impression.
-I knew, from that moment, that this girl was precious but she struggled in so many areas.
-Tears, heartache, pain, resilience, love, devotion…so much wrapped up into this beautiful human.
+I met her, her bitty babies, and her 5000 dogs.
+Then, I scared her husband—what a great first impression.
+I knew, from that moment, that this girl was precious, but she struggled in so many areas.
+Tears, heartache, pain, resilience, love, and devotion are so much wrapped up in this beautiful human.
 Her strength drives me to do more and to be stronger.
-Even in the midst of fear and pain…she yields to our Father.
+Even amid fear and pain, she yields to our Father.

 Such a Scary Time

-She was walking in a time that many things began to collide.
-With the premature birth and special needs of her daughters, her abuse, her familial relations, the realization of the loss of her beloved grandaddy, and so much more all landed at her feet with a thud.
+She was walking in a time when many things began to collide.
+Her daughters’ premature birth and special needs, combined with her abuse, started this downfall.
+Mix into that her familial relations regarding the realization of the loss of her beloved grandaddy.
+There is so much more.
+All landed at her feet with a thud.

-She would call me and all I would hear were sobs.
+She would call me, and all I would hear were sobs.
 So, I sat and listened.
-She would come over and her emotions walked in the house before she did.
+She would come over, and her emotions walked into the house before she did.
 This baby (now in her 30s) needed a mama.
 I became her mama.
-Fantastically enough, I look awesome to have a child her age and a lot of grands LOL.
+Extraordinarily enough, I look fantastic to have a child her age and many grands, LOL.

-The realizations that she has made have been phenomenal.
-Instead of be shrouded in fear, shame, disappointment, and ideations…she became a student.
-A brilliant one at that.
+The realizations that she has made have been phenomenal, instead of being shrouded in fear, shame, disappointment, and ideations.
+She became a student—a brilliant one at that.
 We looked at every aspect of her life and analyzed the crap out of it.
 The teacher taught the student how to read the book.
 Now, the student reads the book in 5 different languages.